Haag-Martha/CIT-261/code topics/javascripts.md

 #### Demo Application

-Here is a link to a simple test using many of the methods I talked about here.
+Here is the link to a simple test using many of the methods I talked about here.

-<a href="https://codepen.io/mintnerknown/pen/VwYRzqe" target="_blank">A simple quiz</a> at CodePen
+<a href="https://haag-martha.github.io/simple-test.html" target="_blank">A simple quiz</a> at CodePen